-- b.
-Build an image of Eliot as an attractive, livable, secure and conveniently located area. - c.
+b.
+Build an image of Eliot as an attractive, livable, secure and conveniently located area.

+c.
 Help build a positive image for the entire Albina community that will attract new businesses, visitors, and residents to the area.

-Hearings Officer Comments: This Policy contains extremely subjective objectives.
+City Council Findings: This Policy contains extremely subjective objectives.
 Applicant and BDS staff expressed the opinion that development under the proposed Central Residential designation would create a more positive and livable area than development under the existing Medium Density designation.
-Many of the persons speaking in opposition to this application expressed, in unequivocal terms, that the proposed Central Residential designation would damage the livability image of the area.
+Many of the persons speaking in opposition to this application expressed, in unequivocal terms, that the proposed Central Residential designation would damage the livability image of the area largely due to the allowed 100 foot height limit of the proposed RX zone.

-The Hearings Officer focused upon the economic aspects of the Policy; convenience of services (i.e. commercial uses) and attraction of business, visitors and residents to the area.
+In his findings, the Hearings Officer focused upon the economic aspects of the Policy; convenience of services (i.e. commercial uses) and attraction of business, visitors and residents to the area.
 From that perspective, the Hearings Officer found that approval of the request for a Central Residential designation would be more supportive of the Policy because of the increase in density of residential units and the possibility of commercial uses.

-Approval of the proposed Central Residential designation would be equally supportive of this Policy as compared to the existing Medium Density Multi-Family designation.
+Based on those findings, the Hearings Officer found approval of the proposed Central Residential designation would be equally supportive of this Policy as compared to the existing Medium Density Multi-Family designation.